CFRN-DT

-CFRN-DT (channel 3) is a television station in Edmonton, Alberta, Canada, part of the CTV Television Network.
-It is owned and operated by network parent Bell Media alongside cable-exclusive CTV 2 Alberta.
-The two outlets share studios with sister radio station CFRN (1260 AM) on Stony Plain Road in Edmonton; CFRN-DT's transmitter is located near Highway 21, southeast of Sherwood Park.
+CFRN-DT (channel 3) is a television station in Edmonton, Alberta, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
+It is sister to cable-exclusive CTV 2 Alberta and radio station CFRN (1260 AM).
+The three outlets share studios on Stony Plain Road in Edmonton; CFRN-DT's transmitter is located near Highway 21, southeast of Sherwood Park.

 By way of cable and satellite, CFRN-DT also serves as the default CTV station for much of northeastern British Columbia.

 History

 In 1953, the board of governors of the Canadian Broadcasting Corporation, then the regulatory body for broadcasting in Canada, accepted for hearing four applications proposing to establish television stations in Edmonton.
 The application of Sunwapta Broadcasting Company Ltd.—the licensee of CFRN (1260 AM) and CFRN-FM 100.3, named from the Nakoda for "radiating waves"—for channel 3 was selected over bids backed by Vancouver-area station CKNW and Edmonton Television Ltd. Sunwapta's founder, Dr. G. R. A. "Dick" Rice, had previously been involved in putting CJCA, the city's first radio station, on the air in 1922.

 CFRN-TV, Alberta's second television station, first signed on at 3:00 p.m. on October 17, 1954, on VHF channel 3 with 27,400 watts of power.
 Programs were initially received from CBC Television and the three major American networks by kinescope; the Trans Canada Microwave and an accompanying tape delay centre at Calgary did not open until 1958.

 Longtime Edmontonians still reminisce about such programs as the Noon Show that aired during the 1950s and 1960s with Don Brinton, Ed Kay, Norris McLean and George Kidd.
 Morning Magazine debuted when the station went on the air in 1954 and was hosted by Laura Lindsay, who was later replaced by Virginia Macklin.
 The program later became Day by Day with host Terry Lynne Meyer, who was replaced in 1994 by Seanna Collins; the show ended its run on June 30, 1996.
 CFRN-TV was also the first television station to incorporate editorials, which were started by news manager Bill Hogle, and continued by Bruce Hogle.

 In December 1956, two years after its inaugural telecast, CFRN-TV increased its effective radiated power to 180,300 watts.
 In 1958, CFRN-TV fed live the opening of the 13th Alberta Legislature, by microwave to a five-station provincial network.
 In 1961, rebroadcasting stations were awarded and established at Edson and Carrot Creek.
 CFRN disaffiliated from CBC Television on September 30, 1961, as that network established its own station in Edmonton, CBXT (channel 5).
 On October 1 of that year, CFRN-TV became an affiliate of the CTV Television Network, receiving its programming via microwave relay during hours when the CBC was not using it, and time-delaying programs via videotape.
 Two more rebroadcasting stations were added at Whitecourt and Ashmont in 1966.